skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 Now that we have our clusters and are convinced of their number, we can start profiling them.
 For this purpose we are going to use the Customer Segments table from putler.

 1. **Group 0** has the lowest recency, frequency and monetary value.
-Thus, we identify this cluster as **Lost**.
-So, it's better to completely ignore this group in your next marketing campaign.
+Therefore, we refer to this group as **Lost**.
+You'd better ignore it completely.
 2. **Group 1**  consists of your **Loyal Customers**.
 They buy often and spend a good money with us.
 As actionable tips I would suggest to Offer them higher value products, ask for reviews and create meaningful interactions with them, using engagement marketing strategies.
 3. **Group 2** are the **Customers Needing Attention**.
 It's by far your largest group, so you need to reconnect with the customers in this group.
 The sooner, the better; before they fall into the group "about to sleep".
-Offer them limited-time product deals based on their previous purchases.
+You might, for instance, offer them limited-time product deals based on their past purchases.
-4. **Group 3** contains the **Can't Lose Them** customers .
-They spent most money in our business, but haven't returned for a long time.
-Win them back, talk to them and don't lose them to your competitors.
-Try to re-engage them through renewals or new products or perhaps through special marketing events.
+4. **Group 3** contains the **Can't Lose Them** customers.
+They spent the most money in our business, but haven't come back for a long time.
+Win them back, talk to them, and don't lose them to your competitors.
+Try to reengage them with your company through renewals or new products, or perhaps special marketing events.

 Let us include the profiling results in our `clusters` variable and create an appealing visualization of the findings.
 After all, it is your job as a business analyst to convince the management team to implement your recommendations for action.